yumauri/effector-storage/README.md

 ## Functional helpers

-⚠️ Due to deprecation of `.thru` method in [effector version 22](https://github.com/effector/effector/releases/tag/effector%4022.0.0), functional helpers become obsolete, so, they are depricated as well.<s>
+⚠️ Due to deprecation of `.thru` method in [effector version 22](https://github.com/effector/effector/releases/tag/effector%4022.0.0), functional helpers become obsolete, so, they are deprecated as well.<s>

 There are special `persist` forms to use with functional programming style.
 You can use them, if you like, with Domain hook or `.thru()` store method: